Mary Whiton Calkins: Doctoral research

 Her study on paired associates learning under Münsterberg constituted her doctoral dissertation which was published in 1896.
+The paired-associates method continues to be used in psychological research today, demonstrating that lasting impact of Calkins’ work on the study of memory.
 Harvard refused to approve the unanimous recommendation of the Department of Philosophy and Psychology to grant Calkins her doctoral degree.
 Eliot believed strongly that the two sexes should be educated separately and, although he allowed Calkins to be a "guest," he and the rest of the board refused to grant her the degree.
 Calkins had completed all of the requirements for the Ph.D., including passing exams and completing a dissertation, and all of her Harvard professors had recommended her for the degree.
 Yet, solely due to her gender, she was denied the honour of a conferred degree.
 James was astonished and described her performance as "the most brilliant examination for the Ph.D. that we have had at Harvard."

-Although the qualification has never been officially conferred, Calkins was the first woman to complete all the coursework, examinations, and research for a doctoral degree.
+She was the first woman to complete the requirements for a PhD in psychology from Harvard, which she did in 1895.

 Calkins' most notable instance of social justice for women was her rejection of a PhD from Radcliffe, a women's college in association with Harvard.
+Although the qualification has never been officially conferred, Calkins was one of the first women' complete all the coursework, examinations, and research for a doctoral degree.
+(Margaret Floy Washburn was the first woman to complete Ph.D. in psychology in 1894.)
 In 1902, Radcliffe offered doctoral degrees to Calkins and three other women who had completed their studies at Harvard but were not granted PhDs due to their gender.
 The three other women accepted the degree, and Munsterberg urged Calkins that she should also accept, claiming a PhD from Radcliffe held the same weight as a PhD from Harvard.
-Calkins rejected Radcliffe's offer, stating in a letter to the Radcliffe board:
+Calkins rejected Radcliffe's offer.
+Her rejection of the Radcliffe degree reflected her belief that it was not fully equivalent to a Harvard PhD, and demonstrated her commitment to equal academic recognition for women in higher education.
+In the rejection letter to the Radcliffe board it stated:

 I sincerely admire the scholarship of the three women to whom it is to be given and I should be very glad to be classed with them.
 I furthermore think it highly probable that the Radcliffe degree will be regarded, generally, as the practical equivalent of the Harvard degree and finally I should be glad to hold the Ph D degree for I occasionally find the lack of it an inconvenience, and now that the Radcliffe degree is offered, I doubt whether the Harvard degree will ever be open to women.